With your year long Carla subscription, you will receive a new issue right to your doorstep every 3 months.

 Every so often, Forti hung in the air for a second or two, taking in her surrounds, but not necessarily engaging the audience that encircled her.
 After swinging about, Forti returned to the spot where she began the performance.
 Laid out on the floor, she slowly rolled across the room and back.
 Other movements in Sleepwalkers/Zoo Mantras caught Forti in a plank, balanced on hands and toes, hopping on all fours intermittently.
 The piece ended with Forti shuffling three or six steps forwards and backwards, kicking out at the end of each traverse to begin again.
 Her right hand swung as she shimmied across the floor, pacing as though entranced, nervous, driven by ritual.

 A talk with curator Kari Conte and Forti followed the performance.
 During the tête-à-tête, Forti delved into the specific spirits that captivated the movements: the sleeping flamingo suspended on one-foot; the polar bear exercising his torso; the seaweed swept up in the surf; the water strider running atop a pond; and the elephant navigating monotony.
 Sleepwalkers/Zoo Mantras situates dance as captivity.
-But the constrained—and contained—movements vacillate to other latitudes: dance acts an emollient, a “functional ritual” (3) to quell those unfettered moments of angst.
+But the constrained—and contained—movements vacillate to other latitudes: dance acts an emollient, a “functional ritual” 3” in animals as way “to provide a modicum of relief.”
+Forti, “Animate Dancing,” 56.] to quell those unfettered moments of angst.
 Read this way, dance becomes this container for the ennui found in the margins.